abiyfantaye/DFSR/README.md

 ### Output
 Finally, if the controle `writeInflow` is turned on, the whole inflow data is saved in `constant/boundaryData/<patchName>/` directory.
 This inflow data is later read by the solver with `timeVaryingMappedFixedValue` velocity boundary condition at the inlet.
 Please check the OpenFOAM test case in `example/openTerrain` directory for the details.

-If `writeSamples` is turned on the code reads sampling points from `constant/boundaryData/windProfile/sampledData/samplingPoints`.
-The, the time-series of the generated velocity components for each point in `samplingPoints` are written into `Ux`,`Uy`, and `Uz` files and saved in the same directory.
+If `writeSamples` is turned on, the code reads sampling points from `constant/boundaryData/windProfile/sampledData/samplingPoints`.
+The, the time-series of the generated velocity components for each point in `samplingPoints` are written into `Ux`,`Uy`, and `Uz` files in the same directory.
 In addition, the velocity field over the inflow patch is written to VTK slices for selected time instances in the same directory.

 ### Excuting the test case